wmayner/dotfiles/README.md

 rake install
 ```

+Don't forget to follow the prompts and backup everything!

 Files you'll want to personalize right away:

 - `zsh/zshrc.symlink` and `env.symlink`: set up your own path variables